jurneebrinson/audio-classification-project/README.md

 - input: a `torch.Tensor` image with shape `(3, 224, 224)`
 - target: a `torch.long` integer label

-The full dataset was curated by hand, combining many samples from personal libraries that I have, as well as utilizing samples from [Kaggle's Drum Kit Sound Samples Dataset](https://www.kaggle.com/datasets/anubhavchhabra/drum-kit-sound-samples?resource=download).

 ## Dataset Download

 The full dataset is hosted in the latest GitHub release: